climlab/climlab/README.rst

 Version 0.6.4 (released February 2018) brings some bug fixes and a new ``climlab.couple()`` method to simplify creating complete models from components.

-Version 0.6.5 (released April 2018) adds some improved documentation, associated with the JOSS paper.
+Version 0.6.5 (released April 2018) adds some improved documentation, associated with publication of a meta-description paper in JOSS.

 The documentation_ was first created by Moritz Kreuzer (Potsdam Institut for Climate Impact Research) as part of a thesis project in Spring 2016.